Wayland High School: Awards and recognition

 Wayland High School is accredited by the New England Association of Schools and Colleges (NEASC).

 In their 2021 rankings, U.S. News & World Report ranked WHS as #16 in Boston, MA Metro Area High Schools, #18 in Massachusetts High Schools, and #539 in National Rankings.

 The faculty at Wayland High School has been nominated for, and won, numerous awards for their teaching.
 One of the most awarded teachers was former Social Studies and Business Department Head, Kevin Delaney.
 "Delaney is the recipient of the 2017 New England History Teachers Association Kidger Award for excellence in teaching, the 2016 Massachusetts Daughters of the American Revolution U.S. History Teacher of the Year, and the 2014 Massachusetts History Teacher of the Year."
 Delaney retired at the end of the 2020–2021 school year.

-Numerous Wayland teachers have also won the Goldin Foundation Award for Excellence in Teaching including: Guidance Department Coordinator Marybeth Sacramone (2016), Former Business Teacher James Page (2011), Retired Drama Teacher Richard Weingartner (2005), Retired Social Studies Teacher Daniel Frio (1992), and Retired English Teacher Joseph Auciello (1991).
+Numerous Wayland teachers have also won the Goldin Foundation Award for Excellence in Teaching including: Retired Couselinig Department Coordinator Marybeth Sacramone (2016), Former Business Teacher James Page (2011), Retired Drama Teacher Richard Weingartner (2005), Retired Social Studies Teacher Daniel Frio (1992), and Retired English Teacher Joseph Auciello (1991).

 Fine and performing arts

 Wayland's fine and performing arts program is supported by the Creative Arts Parents Association (CAPA).
 Each year CAPA hosts a College A Cappella Night to help fundraise for Wayland's arts programs.
-Past performers include Boston University's Chordially Yours, the UMass Amherst Dynamics, Mount Holyoke College Diversions, and University of Oregon's On the Rocks.
+Past performers include Tufts University's Beelzebubs, Massachusetts Institute of Technology's Logarhythms, Boston University's Chordially Yours, the UMass Amherst Dynamics, Mount Holyoke College Diversions, and University of Oregon's On the Rocks.